arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ![Arduino Cloud integration with the tanks](assets/cloud_integration.svg)

-Within Arduino Cloud's dashboard, both tank's system status can be monitored.
-Remote actuation is available for both Opta™ regarding its managed tasks, meaning such actuators and emergency stop can be controlled manually on-demand.
-The dashboard can be used to simulate as well, even without a full exact setup of the application note.
+Within Arduino Cloud's dashboard, the system status of both the tanks can be monitored and the remote actuation is implemented for both the Opta™ devices' managed tasks.
+By means of this powerful tool, the actuators and emergency stop can be controlled remotely on-demand.
+The dashboard can also be used to make a simulation, even in absence of the full implementation of the application note.

 ## Full Tank Level Monitoring Example